marktellez/aipaired.com/src/articles/published/the-future-of-programming-using-artificial-intelligence-chatgpt.md

   es: "que-depara-el-futuro-de-la-ia-para-los-programadores"
 ---

-Hey there, have you heard the news?
-Artificial intelligence (AI) is taking the coding scene by storm 🌪️.
-Developers wise enough to jump on the AI train will enjoy perks like faster coding, pinpoint accuracy, and a creative boost that'll blow your mind 🤯.
+Hey there, have you heard the latest news?
+Artificial intelligence (AI) is taking the coding world by storm 🌪️, and programmers who harness its capabilities will gain a significant advantage in the job market.
+AI is revolutionizing the way we code, allowing for quicker development, increased accuracy, and a boost in creativity that'll blow your mind 🤯.

-One of the coolest things happening in AI is generative programming - it's like the secret sauce of the coding world 🍔.
-With amazing tools like ChatGPT, GPT-4, and the upcoming GPT-5, developers can spin code from a simple program description 🧙‍♂️.
-It means crafting slicker, rock-solid code in no time, and businesses are gonna love it 💼.
+One of the most exciting things happening in the world of AI is generative programming.
+With incredible tools like ChatGPT, GPT-4, and the upcoming GPT-5, developers can create code from a simple program description 🧙‍♂️.
+It means crafting slicker, rock-solid code in less time, and businesses are going to love it 💼.

 ## Pros and Cons: AI in Coding 🎢